hoangthangta/STSM/README.md

 # Introduction

 This is a repo for "Self-training from Self-memory" (STSM).
 We test our self-training model over two datasets, DART and E2E NLG.
+To check examples of NLG datasets, see https://quest.ms.mff.cuni.cz/nlg/tabgenie.

 # DART
 ### FULL TRAIN